-Each year in January brings a huge attraction for RVers from all over the country to the eclectic little desert town of Quartzsite, Arizona: the famous “Big Tent RV Show” held at the Tyson Wells showgrounds.
-This year, the Quartzsite Big Tent event 2022 starts on January 22nd and runs until January 30th.
-The Quartzsite
+Each year in January brings a huge attraction for RVers from all over the country to the eclectic little desert town of Quartzsite, Arizona: the famous “Big Tent RV Show”.
+This year, the 2023 Quartzsite RV Show and Big Tent event starts on January 21st and runs until January 29th.
+In this guide, we share

 DRY CAMPING / BOONDOCKING